koolquark/nkmedia/doc/verto.md

-# NkMEDIA External Interface

-## Verto Plugin
+# Verto Plugin

 NkMEDIA includes a [Verto](http://evoluxbr.github.io/verto-docs/) compatible server, meaning that you can use any Verto client, like [Verto Communicator](https://freeswitch.org/confluence/display/FREESWITCH/Verto+Communicator) to connect to NkMEDIA and place and receive calls.

 Verto clients can be used with or withouth Freeswtich backend, since NkMEDIA includes a full Verto server (like Freeswitch does).

 To use it, your service must include the [nkmedia_verto](../src/plugins/nkmedia_verto.erl) plugin.
-The followingf configuration options are available:
+The following configuration options are available:

 Option|Sample|Description
 ---|---|---